Supplier Risk Management: The Definitive Guide

 Another recent example of an unanticipated supply chain disruption is when the Suez Canal was blocked by a giant container ship for 6 days in March 2021, leading to an estimated $9.6 billion dollars of trade held up per day.

-It’s impossible to predict pandemics, wars or disasters far in advance, but it is possible to mitigate the risk and dampen its impact on your organization.
+It’s impossible to predict pandemics, wars, or disasters far in advance, but it is possible to mitigate the risk and dampen its impact on your organization.
 In addition to having a plan, organizations can also run simulations on their supply chains.
-Running simulations can help you understand what the most vulnerable parts of your supply chain are and how natural disasters would affect business operations.
+These simulations can help you understand the most vulnerable parts of your supply chain and how natural disasters would affect business operations.

 Corporate Social Responsibility and ESG Risks